 30 – Do the same with a Bing Places profile, to help index new website pages more quickly.

-31 – Set up an Apple maps location to encourage customers and clients to visit your physical location (this doesn’t apply if you only provide services on-site with clients).
+31 – Set up your Apple maps location via Apple Business Connect to encourage customers and clients to visit your physical location (you have to use a public business address).

 32 – Don’t add hours to your google business account if you want to receive calls as a 24/7 service (you’ll be marked as “closed now” outside of the hours you pick).

 33 – Create a basic Facebook business profile and keep it relatively active (a weekly post is enough from an SEO perspective).

 34 – Find a local non-profit related to your business space or personal passion.
 Then offer to sponsor them (a link on their website is a natural way to build your local domain authority).